CDCgov/MaRS/docs/index.md

 11. Make sure there are no bubbles in the well.

-- **NOTE:** _The amount of template DNA to be used can be as low as 2uL, but it is not uncommon to use 5uL.
-This can be adjusted appropriately depending on the sample parasitemia.
-The change should be discussed before it is implemented._
+- **NOTE:** _The recommended minimum amount of template DNA is 2.0 uL.
+This can be adjusted appropriately depending on the sample parasitemia._

 **PCR-Cycling Parameters**